buckaroo-banzai/crosstest/README.md

 # crosstest
-I like banned API methods like strcpy()
+I like banned API methods like strncpy()

 Not to mention deprecated crypto algorithms like MD5